freeradical13/freeradical13.github.io/index.md

 #### Golgi Apparatus

-The golgi apparatus is a stack of membrane-enclosed sacs.
-Stacks closer to the ER are called the cis Golgi, and stacks closer to the cell membrane are called trans Golgi.
+The [golgi apparatus][] is a stack of membrane-enclosed sacs called cisternae.
+Stacks closer to the ER are called the cis cisternae, and stacks closer to the cell membrane are called trans cisternae.
 When the ER synthesizes a protein, it's placed in a containing vesicle which bulges on the outside of the ER.
-These vesicles fuse with the cis Golgi.
-The cis Golgi then modifies and repackages the proteins and passes them on to the next layer of the Golgi stack.
-Once the protein reaches the trans Golgi, proteins are sorted for their final destination.
+These vesicles pass to and fuse with the cis cisternae.
+The cis cisternae then modifies and repackages the proteins and passes them on through the next layers of the golgi apparatus.
+Once the protein reaches the trans cisternae, proteins are sorted for their final destination.

 #### Lysosomes